George Ira Stancil

 The man replied, "I'd like to be carried, I don't know the way!"

+George's first love was Allis Borkin.
+Allis went to school with George.
+She was two years younger.
+Allis moved away, the romance was over.
 In the spring of 1899, Alvin and Harvey went to Duplin County to supervise the growing, harvesting and curing of tobacco in the communities of Cabin and Smith.

 Both Harvey and Alvin were invited back to Cabin for the Christmas Holidays.
 They took their younger brother George Ira with them.
 Alvin and Harvey told him, that they had met a sweetheart, just for him.
 They rode their bikes from home to Goldsboro, about 25 miles, missing the train.
 They rode on to Warsaw about another 30 miles.
 A friend of Alvin and Harvey, Calhoun 'Coon' Mercer from Cabin picked them up.
 The bikes were left in Warsaw.

 George met Eva Mercer, step-daughter of William James Kennedy.
 Eva was pretty, with blue eyes, light hair and the tiniest waist he'd ever seen.
 She was easy to talk to and quite smart.
 George had a wonderful visit and met several attractive girls, including Jenny Smith, but Eva was remained his favorite.
 They began corresponding.
 George also wrote to Jenny, who fell hard for him.
 George confessed to his son Ralph in later years, that Jenny wrote the best letters but he liked Eva better.
+Eva and George were both members of Free Will Baptist Churches.
+They were educated in a day when many folks did not read or write.
+They came from families that owned property.

 During 1900, George arranged to meet Eva at the home of mutual friends, the Smiths, in Goldsboro and they became engaged.
 Harvey accompanied George, when he traveled to Cabin for his wedding.
 George only saw Eva three times before they were married.